ekofiresearch/ekofiarticles.github.io/_posts/2018-12-14-advantages-of-neanderthal-dna-in-the-human-genome.md

 Capra agreed.
 “We are seeing enough of the signature of introgression in human genomes that we really need to integrate it into our models of evolution and selection.”

-That are the list of some pros and cons:
+That are the list of some pros and cons of Neanderthal / Denisovan genes, the immunity gene is one of them:

 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <ins class="adsbygoogle"